mui/material-ui/docs/src/pages/demos/snackbars/snackbars.md

 ## Advanced use cases

 For more advanced use cases you might be able to take advantage of:
-- [notistack](https://github.com/iamhosseindhv/notistack) Highly customisable notification snackbars that can be stacked on top of each other
+- [notistack](https://github.com/iamhosseindhv/notistack) Highly customisable notification snackbars that can be stacked on top of each other.